DanVUT/BitcoinModification/README.md

 ### Využitie Bitcoinov

 Modifikácia neponúka žiadny spôsob, ktorým by užívatelia mohli Bitcoiny minúť (napríklad v rámci nejakého obchodu).
 Hlavne z toho dôvodu, že by to bolo problematické na implementáciu.
 Avšak modifikácia do hry pridáva ekosystém, ktorý hráči môžu využiť na obchodovanie medzi sebou.

+# Bitcoin Modification ENG

+This modification adds Bitcoin cryptocurrency ecosystem into Minecraft for educational purposes.
+Players can try Bitcoin simple and fun way without investing real money into it.

+## Client installation instructions

+1. Download installer "forge-1.15.2-31.2.0-installer.jar" from directory "modification" from this repository
+2. Choose option "install client" and set installer into game files directory.
+Default path is C:\Users\\{username}\AppData\Roaming\\.minecraft
+3. In game's folder "mods" folder should appear.
+Default path is C:\Users\\{username}\AppData\Roaming\\.minecraft\mods
+4. Copy "bitcoin_modification-1.0.jar" from directory "modification" in this repository into "mods" folder

+## Server installation instructions
+### !!!JAVA 8 IS NEEDED TO RUN SERVER.
+OTHER VERSIONS WILL PROBABLY NOT WORK!!!

+1. Download installer "forge-1.15.2-31.2.0-installer.jar" from directory "modification" from this repository
+2. Choose option "install server" and set installer into a empty folder.
+3. Rename file "forge-1.15.2-31.2.0.jar" to "forgeserver.jar"
+4. Try to run forgeserver.jar.
+Nothing will run, but more files and folders should appear.
+5. Open eula.txt and change value from eula=false to eula=true
+6. Copy "bitcoin_modification-1.0.jar" from directory "modification" in this repository into "mods" folder in server's folder (if this directory was not created automatically create it manually)
+7. Create run.bat file in server folder with following command "java -Xmx2048M -Xms2048M -jar forgeserver.jar"
+8. Execute run.bat from command line

+### Playing game with modification

+Modification adds 3 usable blocks into the game:

+1. Bitcoin Wallet Block - simulates Bitcoin Wallet software behavior.
+Can generate key pairs (private key - Bitcoin Address) as Bitcoin Key Pair item, create transactions, show Bitcoin balance
+2. Mining Block - simulates Mining software bahavior.
+By placing this block and inserting Bitcoin Key Pair into it player has chance to recieve ("mine") Bitcoins.
+3. Blockchain Explorer Block - simulates Blockchain explorers behavior.
+Players can view all transactions that were created on that server

+These blocks can be crafted:

+1. Bitcoin Wallet Block - combine 2x paper
+2. Mining Block - combine 2x wooden pickaxe
+3. Blockchain Explorer Block - combine 2x book

+If player has administation rights these blocks can be spawned by following commands:

+1. /give {playername or @p} bitcoinmod:wallet_block
+2. /give {playername or @p} bitcoinmod:mining_block
+3. /give {playername or @p} bitcoinmod:blockchain_block

+### Generation of Bitcoin Addresses

+Generation of Bitcoin Addresses is simple.
+In Bitcoin Wallet Block interface player clicks on "New Bitcoin Key Pair" button which will generate item Bitcoin Key Pair.
+This item contains information about private key and Bitcoin Address that has been generated from this private key.
+This information can be displayed by hovering mouse over this item in any inventory interface and private key with Bitcoin Address will display as Tooltip.

+### Creating transactions

+Transactions are again created in Bitcoin Wallet Block interface.
+Into lower slot player can place Bitcoin Key Pair item.
+The GUI will calculate Bitcoin balance from all transactions for Bitcoin address in given Bitcoin Key Pair item.
+Player can write Bitcoin amount that he wants to send into first text box.
+Into second text box player can write recipient's Bitcoin Address.
+By clicking Send, player's application will send request about new transaction to server and it will check the request and approve (or disapprove) this new transaction.

+### Mining Bitcoins

+Mining is done via Mining Block.
+Into this Mining Block player can place Bitcoin Key Pair item.
+Server every minute picks one Bitcoin Address from all Mining Blocks which will recieve Bitcoins as reward in the form of Coinbase Transaction.
+Players can create as many Mining Blocks as they like.
+Moreover players can mine diamonds and insert them into Mining Block which will increase the chance of being picked by server for this Mining Block.
+The more diamonds player inserts into the block the higher chance for being picked this Mining Block has.

+### Browsing transactions

+Every player can browse all transactions that were created on the server via Blockchain Explorer Block.
+The GUI of this block provides list view of all transactions and details for these transactions.
+The detail for each transaction contains information like: sender of the transaction, reciever of the transaction, number of sent Bitcoins, status of the transaction outputs (unspent/spent), or information if transaction is Coinbase transaction (product of mining).

+### Use of Bitcoins

+For now there is no use for these Bitcoins from modification perspective.
+There is no shop or anything similar.
+But this modification adds Bitcoin ecosystem to the game so players can use it as currency between themselves.